ufo-github/ponyfoo/posts/funct.md

 The `previousValue` will be the value returned in the last callback invocation, or `initialValue` the first time around. `currentValue` contains the current element, while `index` indicates the array position for the element. `array` is simply a reference to the array `.reduce` was called on.

+One of the typical use cases for `.reduce` is the sum function.

 ```js
 Array.prototype.sum = function () {
 	return this.reduce(function (partial, value) {